Real and false effects of renewable energy in rural areas

 Myth: "Photovoltaic parks cause fires and ruin biodiversity"

-There is a widespread fear that the accumulation of solar panels and batteries will lead to constant danger of forest fires and a lethal blow to local fauna and flora.
+There is a widespread fear that the accumulation of solar panels and batteries poses a constant danger of forest fires and a lethal blow to local fauna and flora.

 Reality: Strict controls and thermal regulation

-Incidents related to Fires in renewable energy facilities are extremely rare.
-Thanks to the extremely high technical quality standards demanded today.
+Fire -related incidents at renewable energy installations are extremely rare thanks to the very high technical quality standards required today.
 Furthermore, the presence of photovoltaic structures generates an unexpected and beneficial effect: they act as thermal buffers for the ground, mitigating winter frosts and reducing the extreme summer heat.

 Regulations and the end of the life cycle